Helias/Keira2/README.md

 ## Keira2 the TrinityCore Database Web-Editor

-This software is a Database Editor web application for the [TrinityCore MMORPG framework](https://github.com/TrinityCore/TrinityCore) built with [AngularJS](https://angularjs.org/) and using the [TrinityCore JSON RESTful API](https://github.com/ShinDarth/TC-JSON-API/) to retrieve database datas.
+This software is a Database Editor web application for the [TrinityCore MMORPG framework](https://github.com/TrinityCore/TrinityCore) built with [AngularJS](https://angularjs.org/) and using the [TrinityCore JSON RESTful API](https://github.com/ShinDarth/TC-JSON-API/) to retrieve database data.

 Keira2 allows the user to **edit the database via GUI** and **generates automatically the SQL code** for him/her.
 It is inspired by the old **Quice/Truice** database editor, originally developed by **indomit**, and by the [Discover-'s SAI Editor](https://github.com/Discover-/SAI-Editor).